noman93/Demo-API_Newman/README.md

 ## How to run this project
 - clone the project
-- give this command  npm  i  and  npm test
+- give this command:  npm  i  and  npm test

 ## Technnology used
 - Postman